 -

-Initial curiosity: Other dogs may be curious or cautious about the wheelchair at first.
-This is normal—they're just processing something new about their friend.
+Initial curiosity: Other dogs may be curious about the wheelchair at first.

 -

-Quick adaptation: Most dogs accept the wheelchair surprisingly fast, especially if they already have a relationship with your dog.
+Quick adaptation: Most dogs accept the wheelchair surprisingly fast.

 -